ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 Batch scripts
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Exchange MAPI Protocol test suites are installed with a collection of scripts that enable a user to run individual test cases (RunMSXXXX\_SYY\_TCZZ\_Name.cmd) or all test cases in a test suite (RunAllMSXXXXTestCases.cmd), or all test cases of Exchange MAPI Protocol test suites at once (RunAllExchangeMAPITestCases.cmd).
+Exchange MAPI Protocol Test Suites are installed with a collection of scripts that enable a user to run individual test cases (RunMSXXXX\_SYY\_TCZZ\_Name.cmd) or all test cases in a test suite (RunAllMSXXXXTestCases.cmd), or all test cases of Exchange MAPI Protocol Test Suites at once (RunAllExchangeMAPITestCases.cmd).
 These scripts can be found in the **\\Source\\Scripts** directory.

 **Note**   These scripts depend on having the compiled binaries in the